Graduate Department of Art History

 ARH 5971r.
 Thesis (1–6).
 (S/U grade only).
 A minimum of six semester hours credit is required.

 ARH 6292r.
 Topics in Medieval Art: Seminar (3).
-This course is an advanced seminar on specific topic within the area of Medieval art.
-Specific topics vary.
-May be repeated to a maximum of nine semester hours.
+This course is an advanced seminar on specific topics within the area of Medieval art.
+Topics vary.
+May be repeated to a maximum of nine credit hours; repeatable within the same term.

 ARH 6718.
 Documentary Photography and Film (3).
 This seminar studies the forms, strategies, conventions, and criticism of documentary photography and film in the U.S., from the late 19th century to the present.
 The course considers the rhetoric of the images and the contemporary circumstances in which that rhetoric is bound, while also locating the tensions between reality and the fictionality of representation.